Darkloyd256/Chromium-Extensions/README.md

 2. Download obfuscated or download un-obfuscated.
 If you wish to modify the extension you download, continue to the next step.
-If your not looking to modify, then jump to step X.
+If your not looking to modify, then jump to step 8.

 3. Download the folder labeled the extensions name in the extensions sub-directory.